AlexParamonov/save_queue/README.md

           end
         end

+or implement #has_unsaved_changes? method by yourself:
+If you have custom logic for marking objects dirty then you may want to override
+\#has_unsaved_changes? method in you class like this:

+    def has_unsaved_changes?
+      dirty? # dirty is you custom method to determine has object unsaved_changes or not end

+method \#mark_as_saved becomes useless in this case and you should mark objects by your self.

 3. point save method to your save logic or dont care if you use #save already:

         class Artice
           # @return [boolean]
           def save
-            write
+            write_to_db
           end
         end

 4. If you want to use validation, include SaveQueue::Plugins::Validation and implement #valid? method.
-You may got failed objects by save_queue.objects_with_errors
+You may got failed objects from #errors\[:validation] array
+\#errors are empty if no errors occurs

+        require 'save_queue/plugins/validation'
         class Artice
           include SaveQueue::Plugins::Validation